dotnet/AspNetCore.Docs/aspnetcore/mvc/razor-pages/ui-class.md

 * Browse to `/test` to see the page from the Razor UI class library.

-Publish the package to NuGet to make it publicaly avaliable.
+Publish the package to NuGet to make it publicly available.

 ## Override views, partial views, and pages